If you’re like me, trying to find a gift is the worst. Fortunately, for you, helping you find the perfect gift is part of my job.

 Customers have told us they’ve given this 5.63-inch fixed blade to family for Christmas with much success.
 Knife fans will appreciate this well-built design.

 Gifts can’t always be fun and games.
 Sometimes, you need a good item to keep all your knives in tip-top condition.
-For those times, there’s the Work Sharp Guided Field Sharpener.
+For those times, there’s the Lansky Sharpener.
 This is one of the most versatile mobile sharpening systems around.

-It has sharpening guides at different angles against diamond plates, ceramic rods, a sharpener for serrations, and a leather strop.
-All of this fits into a compact design meant to be taken outdoors.
+This deluxe version comes with five stones and honing oil.
+All of this fits into a compact design that can be taken with you.
 This is the ultimate maintenance tool for anyone with a knife.

 16. Spyderco Ladybug